IFRS 17: Calculation

-Under the IFRS 17 general model, insurance contract liabilities will be calculated as the expected present value of future insurance cash flows with a provision for non-financial risk.
-The discount rate will reflect current time value of money adjusted for financial risk.
 If the risk-adjusted expected present value of future cash flows would produce a gain at the time a contract is recognized, the model would also require a "contractual service margin" to offset the day 1 gain.
 The contractual service margin would be released to insurance revenue over the life of the contract.
 There would also be a new income statement presentation for insurance contracts, including a conceptual definition of revenue, and additional disclosure requirements.

 For short-duration insurance contracts, insurers are permitted to use a simplified method, aka.
 Premium Allocation Approach ('PAA').
 Under this simplified method, insurance liability is similar to premium unearned (less insurance acquisition cash flows).

 Some insurance contracts include participation features where the entity shares the performance of underlying items with policyholders in an extent that the remaining profit of the insurer has the character of a contractual fee.
 IFRS 17 has a specific accounting approach for such participating contracts, defined as ‘insurance contracts with direct participation features’.
 That approach is referred to as the variable fee approach (‘VFA’).

-Several features of IFRS 17 have been criticized by preparers.
-One example is the volatility caused by applying current rates for time value of money.
-IFRS 17 permits presenting the effects of changes in the discount rate under Other Comprehensive Income to eliminate the volatility from the P&L.